 We did not see strikers.
 The June 3 call did not happen as far as we know, though our bus was an hour late, but reading about the history of their worker actions was inspiring, and helped to explain the persistence of the social welfare programs in Brussels.
 People organize and speak up here.
 EU climate actions are common.
 A few days before we arrived there was a Pride event that focused on Palestine.
 We saw posters and graffiti left over from these recent events.

-The only protest we aw, was a Critical Mass event, no more or less rebellious than the monthly pedal street takeovers in Minneapolis, Minnesota USA.
+The only protest we saw, was a Critical Mass event, no more or less rebellious than the monthly pedal street takeovers in Minneapolis, Minnesota USA.
 It made me laugh, seeing the same characters—and I say that with love.
 A few riders held signs or flags to note their solidarity with Palestine.
 There were children, old people, and youth in gay costumes.
 Stalled drivers did their part, adding a horn section to the boom box music carted on bicycles.

-The museum taught respect for migration, pointing out that for the first half of the twentieth century, Belgium was an emigration country.
-Poverty caused many to leave for work in the Americas.
-The tide turned in the 1950s and since then Belgium has been a destination for people migrating from other parts of Europe and the Global South.
+The Belvue History Museum laudied Belgium’s robust social welfare state, where injury, illness, disability, job loss, and/or parenthood do not leave anyone destitute.
+Unless you are an immigrant not covered by the enlightened system.
+In Brussels, it seems, the wealthiest class— those who work for the EU— and the poorest, are immigrants.
+The museum also taught respect for migration, pointing out that for the first half of the twentieth century, poverty caused many to leave for the Americas.
+The tide turned in the 1950s.
+Since then Belgium has been a destination for people migrating from other parts of Europe and the Global South.
 “We speak 184 languages here,” one museum plaque boasted.

+Being from the United States, Brussels still seemed quite homogenous —not diverse like Oakland, California, Brooklyn New York, or even Minneapolis, but compared to Paris or Madrid, it felt like a more cosmopolitan place.
 Having three official languages opens things up, I think.
 It made it easier for us to get by with our 25 words of French.
 We understood more.
 It was fun and not strange to mix languages in a single sentence.
 If you can mix French and Dutch, why not mix French and Syrian, or Dutch and Afghani?

-It is one of those exhibits put together by a few people, a family maybe, representing what interests them.
+We visited the Jewish Museum in Brussels.
+It had been the site of a terrorist attack in May of 2014.
+Four people died.
+In the foyer, between two security doors and a metal detector, were wreaths from Muslim, Christian, and secular groups, marking this tragic 10th anniversary.
+It is one of those exhibits put together by a few people—a family maybe—representing what interests them.
 There was a long video that introduced visitors to the practice and tenets of Judaism.
 It used the rites of one family to show how they celebrate holidays and observe birth-to-death rituals.
 World War II and the Holocaust were a small but poignant part of the museum.

 (Near the museum we found plaques on the sidewalk noting that in this apartment lived someone who was killed in a Nazi concentration camp.)

 There was a temporary exhibit on Tangier, and the Jewish community there, which quite confused us since we had been in Morocco in December.
 This was the last place we expected an echo of that experience.
 I was beautiful to have this connection to our experience visiting the Tangier Jewish Quarter, cemetery, and synagogue.
+The Tangier exhibit emphasized Muslims and Jews thriving together.

 I was arrested by the clarity in this description (above) of Jewish ethical and moral tenets.
 Of course, all religions have been interpreted to justify opposing political positions and actions.
 In my mind, however, no wiggle room in these words would allow one to justify a state that represses other people.
 There is no room in Jewish ethics, for support of Israel’s occupation in Palestine or its genocidal rampage of Gaza.
+At a moment when many in the United States and elsewhere face job loss, removal from universities, and other forms of persecution for such statements, I’m grateful I had the space as a retired traveler, aging on the run, to think and write such ideas in Brussels.
+But manifestos without action are just words.